 Tooth decay is one of the most common disease throughout the world that can develop into a serious problem.
 To minimize the risk of dental decay, research has shown and proven the efficacy of fluoride in helping prevent tooth decay.
 Fluoride strengthens the tooth by binding to the crystals in the enamel layer of the tooth.
-To determine which treatment approach and procedures would be right for you, please contact our office today to speak with a dental professional to determine how your dental health can be best managed.
+To determine which treatment approach and procedures would be right for you, please contact our dentist in Arcadia today to speak with a dental professional to determine how your dental health can be best managed.

 Fluoride has been scientifically proven to lower the risk of issues such as tooth decay, periodontal disease, and teeth sensitivity when applied properly in conservative amounts and at specific intervals.
 The best way to maximize the benefits of fluoride is with the placement of fluoride varnish on the surface of teeth immediately after being professionally cleaned.
 The therapeutic effects of fluoride varnish can last up to 60-90 days.